Director of Communications &

 Throughout her tenure in the professional Communications and Community Relations field, Alvarado has also been continuously involved in her own community, serving on multiple boards and committees and having received numerous awards for her outstanding community service.
 She is very involved with the board of directors of the Boys & Girls Club of Hartford, and is a past president of the board at the CT Institute for Community Development Puerto Rican Parade Inc. She is currently the president of the board at the Knox Foundation.

 Alvarado has a bachelor of science degree in business management, and a master of science in management, both from Albertus Magnus College.
-She is also a graduate of the Leadership Greater Hartford Quest Program and the American Leadership Forum.
-She currently resides in Windsor, CT with her two sons, both of whom attend CREC's Metropolitan Learning Center.
+She currently resides in Bloomfield, Connecticut with her two sons, both alumni of CREC Metropolitan Learning Center for Global and International Studies.

 Phone: (860) 524-4065 E-mail: email@example.com